CardinalSys/GoogleDinoGameUnityWithMachineLearning/README.md

-# DinoGameInUnity
+# DinoGameInUnityWithMachineLearning
-Google's dinosaur game but maked in unity
+Google's dinosaur game but maked in unity and ml-agents